Tsmorz/Tsmorz/README.md

 - Hi, I’m Tony Smoragiewicz
-- 🤖 I’m currently a research assistant under Professor Rifat Sipahi where I improve on probablistic models, sensor fusion algorithms, and visual navigation for the [US Army Research Laboratory](https://arl.devcom.army.mil/).
+- 🤖 I’m recently finished my MSc in Robotics at Northeastern University.
+Under Professor Rifat Sipahi, I worked on improving probablistic models, sensor fusion algorithms, and visual navigation for the [US Army Research Laboratory](https://arl.devcom.army.mil/).
 - 🌿 I’m interested in using robotics to promote sustainable agricultural practices or make waste management more economical.
 - 👀 I’m looking to collaborate on visual navigation, nonlinear state estimation, and robotic manipulation.
 - 📫 You can reach me at: smoragiewicz.t@northeastern.edu